jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/optimization.md

     during a rolling update.

-    The default setting is to make user pods *prefer* to be scheduled on nodes with the `hub.jupyter.org/node-purpose=user` label, but you can also make it *required* using the configuration below.
+    The default setting is to make user pods *prefer* to be scheduled on nodes with either the `hub.jupyter.org/node-purpose=user` or
+    `hub.jupyter.org_node-purpose=user` label, but you can also make it *required* using the configuration below.

     ```yaml